martensson/tpm/README.md

 # tpm

-A CLI client to search and retrieve passwords from [TeamPasswordManager](http://teampasswordmanager.com/).
+A CLI client to search and manage passwords from [TeamPasswordManager](http://teampasswordmanager.com/).

+**Features:**

+* Search and show passwords inside TeamPasswordManager.
+* Support to add new passwords easily.
+* Supports HMAC for improved API security.
+* Single binary with no other dependencies.

+## Compability

+* TeamPasswordManager API v4

 ## Getting started

-Install running:
+Install from source running:

     go get github.com/martensson/tpm

+### Using tpm

 Login using HMAC-key: